 The programs of study (curricula) for the Associate in Science degree at Chipola include many courses that are transferable to Florida colleges and universities.
 Each AS degree contains a minimum of 15 hours of general education courses, all of which are transferable.
+All Associate in Science degree students must complete the required English and mathematics courses with a grade of "C" or higher.
 Courses designated [O] in the "course description" section of this catalog may not transfer.
 Interested students should check with Student Affairs or a departmental academic advisor for additional information and assistance.
 To access specific academic plans check the college website.